What Is a Second Charge Mortgage?

 Some mortgages have high ERCs (early repayment charges), so it could be cheaper to take out a second charge mortgage instead of remortgaging.

-As a self-employed person, your first charge lender may not allow you to borrow more on a further advance.
+Your first charge lender may not allow you to borrow more on a further advance.
 A second charge presents an opportunity for additional borrowing that can be used for things like tax bills.

 You might find a second charge suitable if you: